Postpartum Depression in Columbus, OH

 • Thoughts about hurting yourself or your baby

-However, if these feelings do not go away after a week or two, you need to contact your provider about postpartum depression.
+If you are concerned about the severity of these feelings or if these feelings do not go away after a week or two, you should contact Professionals for Women's Health in Columbus, OH.
+Postpartum depression can be a serious condition, however it can be treated with medication and counseling.
+If postpartum depression is left untreated, symptoms can get worse and last for longer than a year.
 Prompt treatment can help you return to normal soon.
-Please call 614-268-8800 to schedule an appointment to discuss any of these issues.
+Please call to schedule an appointment to discuss any of these issues.

-What are the “Baby Blues”?
+What are the Symptoms of the “Baby Blues”?

 The “baby blues” are characterized by: